rafaeltmiranda/whiledbits-game-drum-pad/README.md

 ## Features

-On menu you have:
+// Menu Options
 Instructions
 Key Cheat Sheet with keys to make some music and the credits
 Play button

-Application controlled by the keyboard

-Three visible groups of sounds:
+// Three visible groups of sounds
 Drums
 Samples
 Notes

-One hidden feature:
+// One hidden feature
 The fourth group (key 4) was dedicated to our Master Coders and contains some records of them.

 ### Keys to play on pads
   E R T Y U